 - don’t let rejection knock you down BUT also be open to any legitimate or worthwhile criticism–don’t just say “they” are trying to hold you down and squash your dreams.
 It may be real advice on how to improve and make your skill in writing match your love

 Good luck with your endeavors and feel free to let me know how things are going.

 In my opinion, there is no shortcut.
 (And y’all have info available at your fingertips via the internet.)
 Other authors may have a different backstory and better advice or offer to submit the work of a total stranger to their editor or agent.
 But this is all I got.
 Why?
 I want you to succeed and have longevity.

 I will never forget a woman on a talk show over twenty years ago who wrote a book and sent the entire manuscript to a gazillion publishers with no success.
-Her story might have been just as great as she thought it was, but none of the editors read her manuscript because she had no respect and/or knowledge of their submission guidelines.
+Her manuscript might have been just as great as she thought it was, but none of the editors read her manuscript because she had no respect and/or knowledge of their submission guidelines.
 Simple.
+So it joined the slush pile and was never discovered.
 What did she lack outside of her creative spirit?
 Knowledge.
 That’s what was stopping her from getting her book read.